-Here’s a shot of the bees after we removed a few frames from the hive:
+Here’s a shot of the bees after I removed a few frames from the hive:

 I’ll upload some video of the procedure soon.
 (UPDATE: The video is posted.)
-Until then, allow me to present a big load of photos and descriptions of what we did.
-(The full series of photos can be view on my Picasa page.)
+Until then, allow me to present a big load of photos and descriptions of what I did.

-This is what we saw when we lifted up the inner cover.
-Not too many bees and more honeycomb built on top of the frames.
-(UPDATE: We were informed that we’ve had the inner cover upside-side down all this time.
-That’s why we kept getting burr comb — the honeycomb on top of the frames — in this hive.
-The flat side of the inner cover should face down, maintaining the crucial 1 centimetre of “bee space.”)
+This is what I saw when I lifted up the inner cover.
+Not too many bees and more comb built on top of the frames.
+(UPDATE: I was informed that I had the inner cover upside-side down all this time.
+That’s why I kept getting burr comb — the comb on top of the frames — in this hive.
+The flat side of the inner cover should face down in what’s called the summer position, maintaining the “bee space.”)

-We scraped off the honeycomb before inspecting the hive.
+I scraped off the burr comb before inspecting the hive.
 The comb was glistening with honey, most of which was sucked up by the bees or dripped back into the hive.

 Here I am pulling out the first and only empty frame from the hive.

 One of the original frames from our nuc box (it came with white foundation), half-filled with honey.